HappyFunCorp/nfct/HOWTO.md

 ## 3. An Example Of Code Deploying New Code

 Thus far we just have a boilerplate Hardhat install.
 Now it gets interesting.
-We're going to take that sample Greeter contract and turn it into _code which contains, deploys, and runs new on-chain code_, the heart of the NFCT concept. `Greeter.sol` will become `CodeCaller.sol`, and we'll "embed" new code within that contract, as an encrypted blob of data, then decrypt, deploy, and run that embedded code.
+We're going to take that sample Greeter contract and turn it into _code which contains, deploys, and runs new on-chain code_, the heart of the NFCT concept. `Greeter.sol` will become `CodeCaller.sol`, and we'll "embed" or "commit" new code within that contract, as an encrypted blob of data, then decrypt, deploy, and run that committed code.

 ### Generating Bytecode

 Storing code as data is straightforward, because all EVM contracts compile to [bytecode](https://en.wikipedia.org/wiki/Bytecode).
-First we generate the bytecode for the contract we're going to embed.
+First we generate the bytecode for the contract we're going to embed/commit.
 Here it's a very basic string concatenator:

 ```
 contract Appender {